Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: The cosmographic approach to specify a General Relativistic solution

 $z$ being the cosmological redshift, and the subscript `$0$' denotes present day values.
 Henceforth, we will refer to the cosmological evolution given by Eq.\eqref{eq:LCDM} as the \emph{$\Lambda${\rm CDM}-like cosmic evolution/solution}.
 The two integration constants are fixed by setting $q(z=0)=q_0$ and $h(z=0)=1$.

-A word of caution here.
-Although $j=1$ is usually taken to specify the $\Lambda$CDM model in the statefinder diagnostic, such a \emph{kinematic} specification does \emph{not} automatically guarantee the $\Lambda$CDM \emph{model} itself.
+Note that although $j=1$ is usually taken to specify the $\Lambda$CDM model in the statefinder diagnostic, such a \emph{kinematic} specification does \emph{not} automatically guarantee the $\Lambda$CDM \emph{model} itself.
 This is best understood by substituting $\tilde{s}=0$ in Eq.\eqref{eq:statefinder_s}, which gives

 Since $w_{\rm DE}\neq0$, one of the solutions of the above is $w_{\rm DE}=-1$, which corresponds to the $\Lambda$CDM model.
 However, this is not the only solution.
 In general, the above equation admits a 1-parameter family of solutions